 Afterward, Mr. Swanson came up to me.

-“Do you still need a refrigerator?”
+“Do you still need a refrigerator?” he asked.

 I nodded.
 “Yes.”